danielnehrig/nvim/Readme.md

-We have a config layer copy and paste the default config layout from `config.core.default_config` and create folder and file `rootFolder/lua/config/custom/init.lua` paste in the default_configs values and adjust accordingly
+We have a config layer copy and paste the default config layout from `config.core.default_config` and create folder and file `rootFolder/lua/config/custom/init.lua` paste in the default_configs values and adjust accordingly if you have the lua language server properly setup you should be getting some heat auto completions for all kinds of possible completions for the config or take a look at the config class

 # Supported Languages / Syntax